 So are you ready to explore Ohio’s Cuyahoga Valley National Park?
 The areas I highlighted were our favorite spots to visit in the park.
 Brandywine Falls and Virginia Kendall Ledges are not to be missed on your visit.
 I would love to hear back from you after your visit about what you loved.
 Or if you have any questions, please leave them below in the comments.
 I love to hear from my readers and answer questions.

 If you love visiting the outdoors with your family, be sure to read my Tips on Visiting the Great Smoky Mountains National Park and Door County Wisconsin.
 Both have beautiful National and State parks to explore and cute towns to visit.
-A another great state park in Ohio to visit is Hiking in Hocking Hills.
+Another great state park in Ohio to visit is Hiking in Hocking Hills.
 If you are looking for fun weekend getaway ideas, check out my 9 Best Weekend Getaways in the Midwest.

 Don’t forget to Pin this Guide and use on your trip!